espoirMur/algorithm-and-data-structure-interview-prep/README.md

 there is another trick to have a n solution but will look into that tommorow

 This lead to another problem Kadame algorithm

+## Day 7 :

+### Array left Rotation Problem: Another benchmark
+This was a simple problem solved it in one round without any problem

+###  Sum of Even Numbers After Queries

+This was tricky , but I solved it after 2 attempts, the first one was a brute force algorithm and I manage to improve the brute force algorithm after thinking on pen and paper even without looking to any solution or tutorial , just intuition.
+This was nice and can be consider as a big achievement.

+I even forgot to watch a UCL game for this.

+Lessons learned:
+- The most difficult CSI problem are not solved in front of the computer, intuition comes away from laptop and the and the best algorithms are designed with pen and paper.

+### String making anagram

+Skipped this intuiition didin't come